sfigg/commercialization-public/docset/manufacture/desktop/system-builder-deployment-of-windows-10-for-desktop-editions.md

 1. Please see an example of an answer file for basic customizations:

-    -   USB-B\ConfigSet\AutoUnattend.xml
+    -   USB-B\AnswerFiles\Unattend.xml

     You may use the sample answer file and modify relevant parts or start from scratch by specifying some basic customizations.

     Please see and use the Windows 10 default product key from [OEM Partner Center](https://www.microsoft.com/OEM/en/products/windows/Pages/windows-10-build.aspx#fbid=nV7H02bHHiv) listed under **Default product keys** tab.

-1. Add a product key that matches the Windows edition.
+2. Add a product key that matches the Windows edition.
 This key isn't used to activate Windows, so you can reuse the same key for multiple installations:

     -   In the **Answer File** pane, select **Components\1 windowsPE\amd64_Microsoft-Windows-Setup_neutral\UserData\ProductKey**.
 In the **ProductKey Properties** pane, under **Settings**, enter the value next to Key.

     Important: These product keys *cannot* be used for activation.
 You will need to type a software product key during the installation process for activation.
 These keys will be removed when sysprep generalize is run.
 The end user will be required to type the unique product key from the Certificate of Authenticity (COA) label when first booting Windows 10.

-1. Add your support information:
+3. Add your support information:

     In the **Answer File** pane, select **Components\4 specialize\amd64_Microsoft-Windows-Shell-Setup_neutral\OEMInformation**.

     In the **OEMInformation Properties** pane, in the **Settings** section, update the following values: company name (Manufacturer), hours (SupportHours), phone number (SupportPhone), and website (SupportURL).

-1. Prepare your computer to boot to audit mode after the Windows installation is complete:
+4. Prepare your computer to boot to audit mode after the Windows installation is complete:

     In the **Windows Image** pane, expand **Components**, right-click **amd64_Microsoft-Windows-Deployment**, and then select **Add Setting to Pass 7 oobeSystem**.